ruby-grape/grape/README.md

 Default values are eagerly evaluated.
 Above `:non_random_number` will evaluate to the same number for each call to the endpoint of this `params` block.
-To have the default evaluate at calltime use a lambda, like `:random_number` above.
+To have the default evaluate lazily with each request use a lambda, like `:random_number` above.

 ```ruby
 params do